MFajarFebrian/Website_Nixty/README.md

-# Office 365 Retail Store

-This is the GitHub Pages repository for our Office 365 retail store website.

-## Visit the Site

-If you're seeing this page instead of our website, please [click here to go to the actual site](https://mfajarfebrian.github.io/Website_Nixty/).
+# Website_Nixty

+This repository contains the static build of an Office 365 Retail Store, deployed via GitHub Pages.

+**To visit the live site: [Office 365 Retail Store](https://mfajarfebrian.github.io/Website_Nixty/app.html)**

 ## About the Project